 If you want to evaluate brush heads first hand.

-And since different models come with various brush heads, you’ll have an assortment of designs to touch and evaluate first hand.
+And since different models frequently come with different brush heads, you’ll have an assortment of designs to touch and evaluate first hand.
 (Note: The display models don’t actually run.
 In our local area, Target had the wider selection of Oral-B’s out.)

-Brush head replacement.
+Brush head replacement intervals.

 Oral-B’s standard recommendation.

-Oral-B literature states that brush heads should be replaced at 3 month intervals.
+Oral-B literature states that brush heads should be replaced at 3-month intervals.

 Most Oral-B brush heads feature blue indicator bristles that fade in color with use, thus indicating when the head should be replaced.